-Lobit Middle School will support many varied ways of parental engagement as they strive to develop and maintain an optimum learning environment for all students.
-Parents and community members may contribute through volunteering at school and by creating a supportive environment.
-Parent and community member suggestions for improving our school is encouraged and welcomed.
-Successful school, parent and community communication will strengthen and reinforce everyone's desire for continued achievement for every child in the district.
-The following activities, programs and /or services are provided by LMS to strengthen the partnership between school, home, and community:
+Hughes Road Elementary School will support many ways of parental involvement as they strive to develop and maintain an optimum learning environment for all students.
+Parents and community members may contribute by volunteering at school and creating a supportive environment.
+Parent and community member suggestions for improving Hughes Road Elementary School are encouraged and welcomed.
+Successful school, parent, and community communication will strengthen and reinforce everyone's desire for continued achievement for every child in the district.
+The following activities, programs, and /or services are provided by Hughes Road Elementary to strengthen the partnership between school, home, and community: